Vedant1235/Crowd-Funding-Platform-using-Blockchain/README.md

-A Crowd Funding Platform created with the help of blockchain , Ethereum wallets and smart contracts.
+A CROWD FUNDING PLATFORM created with the help of blockchain , Ethereum wallets and smart contracts.
 It is a digitalized crowdfunding platform which aims to provide a decentralized, transparent, and secure environment for creators to raise funds for their projects and for backers to support these projects.

 Features